Logicify/angular-gmap/README.md

     return lineTypesArray;//return array back to directive (Required!!!!!)
 };
-//will not fires if marker or circle was added scope.onAfterDraw = function (lineType, polyLine) {
+//will not fires if marker or circle was added scope.onAfterDraw = function (lineType) {
     this.set('fillColor','#0af10a');
     //this - overlay
     //lineType - is an item from array of line types
-    //polyLine - is poly line around rectangle or polygon, because only those figures can't be styled with strokeStyle (strokeOpacity of overlay is 0)
+    //this.border - is poly line around rectangle or polygon, because only those figures can't be styled with strokeStyle (strokeOpacity of overlay is 0)
-    //polyLine can be null if overlay is polyLine!!!!
-Otherwise it will be google MVC object always if(polyLine!=null){
+    //border can be null if overlay is polyLine!!!!
+Otherwise it will be google MVC object always if(this.border!=null){
         //do something here
     }
 };